George Copeland: Critical reception

 Mr. Copeland has individuality; he has a marked style of his own.
 This was shown within due bounds in the ensemble, as in the performance of solo pieces.
 He has an unusually musical touch, clear, sensitive, varied in color.
 He has a fleetness that he should not abuse; he has strength that is not aggressive or jarring.
 More than all this, he has true poetic feeling and with it an instinct for differentiation in sentiment.
 Each one of the solo pieces as he played it was delightful, and his performance of Debussy's Prelude was masterly in all respects.

+Henry Taylor Parker in the Boston Evening Transcript (April 27, 1909):

+The true player of Debussy's piano pieces...must have an aptitude for them... [...]
+In Paris, there is such a pianist for Debussy in Ricardo Vines, a Spaniard, and in Boston, there is another in George Copeland. [...]
+Mr. Copeland commands the light and iridescent quality of tone that they require; he is capable of their flecks and filaments of sound; he can make their harmonies stream when Debussy so wills; or he can fill them with the composer's gleams and sudden lights; or he can spin their delicate arabesques, calling them from the air and seemingly letting them vanish into it.
+His tone has all the fineness and all the suggestion of color that Debussy asks.

 Philip Hale in the Boston Herald (January 8, 1915):